After you have enrolled as a student at the University of Antwerp, you will receive a number of important documents.

 After your first enrolment at the University of Antwerp you will receive a student account (login and password).
 The student account is activated within 24 hours of being issued.

-You will need this account to use the following services:
+You will need this account to use your student portal.
+Through the portal you can connect with the following services:

 - Check and change your personal details